autoplot/documentation/javadoc/org/das2/qds/LongWriteAccess.md

+# org.das2.qds.LongWriteAccess

-# org.das2.qds.LongWriteAccessProvide write access to the long array which backs the data.
+Provide write access to the long array which backs the data.
  For example, this could be used with LongDataSet to provide access to the original TT2000 values of a
  CDF file.

 ***
 <a name="putLValue"></a>
 # putLValue